MarioCaneva/projects-summary/README.md

 # projects-summary
-Summaries of research projects in political theory, power structures, and digital transformations
+Summaries of research projects in social and political theory, power structures, and digital transformations.